 Along with Kiddy City there is a 19,500 square foot spray ground with 7 different spraying features and multiple fountains to keep the children entertained.
 I liked that there were multiple picnic tables and restrooms nearby.

-We were at the park for just under 3 hours (we didn’t use the sprayground) and my kids had fun the entire time.
+We were at the park for just under 3 hours (we didn't use the sprayground) and my kids had fun the entire time.
 I always appreciate finding fun things that keep them entertained for so long.
-And this was even better because it was completely FREE.

 Between the playground, Kiddy City and sprayground kids could easily spend the entire day at Knights Field Park without getting bored.